 5. RESPOND (RS)

-The RESPOND function helps ensure a swift and effective reaction post cybersecurity incident.
-This involves containing the damage, maintaining stakeholder trust, and safeguarding the organization’s/product owners reputation.
-An effective incident response relies on having well-defined procedures, clear communication, and prompt actions to minimize losses and quickly restore normal operations.
+The RESPOND CSF function helps ensure a swift and effective reaction post cybersecurity incident.
+This involves containing the damage, maintaining stakeholder trust, and safeguarding the organization's reputation.
+An effective incident response relies on having well-defined procedures, clear communication, and prompt actions to minimize losses and quickly restore normal operations — all embedded in the framework core of NIST CSF 2.0.

 |